Ione Robinson

-Ione Robinson (Oct.
-3, 1910, Portland, Oregon–Nov.
-1989, Paris) was an American artist, writer and socialite.
+Ione Robinson (Oct 3, 1910 – Nov 1989) was an American artist, writer and socialite.
 She is most known for her reporting of the Mexican muralist movement, especially episodes on Diego Rivera and David Alfaro Siqueiros, in her book A Wall to Paint on (1946).
 In this book, she reported also her experiences from the Spanish Civil War, that she witnessed in Barcelona in 1938.

 Life and work

 Education

 Robinson was educated at Otis Art Institute, Los Angeles, from 1925 to 1926.
 In 1927 she participated in a Pennsylvania Academy Summer School programme.
 During a first visit in New York in August 1927, she decided to stay there and took a job as a private teacher in Woodstock, NY.
 She started to work for Frankl Galleries, a seller of design furniture, shortly after this.
 Later, she assisted to Rockwell Kent in producing woodcuts.
 She characterized Kent's work in this time with the following words: «I don't like Rockwell's cold, hard lines and forms in his paintings; nevertheless, this same technique in his black and white drawings has power.» She was introduced to Elena Krylenko and Max Eastman, friends of Leon Trotsky.
 From this moment to the time she settled permanently in France in the 1940s, she succeeded in widening her sphere in affluent circles of New York and New England.